HyperTesto/hypertesto.me/content/blog/jsonl-and-ndjson/index.en.md

 * Newline Delimited JSON (ndjson)
 * JSON Lines (jsonl[^1])

-The only difference i could find i those two specs it's ndjson ays:
+The only difference i could find i those two specs are that ndjson says:

 > All serialized data MUST use the UTF8 encoding.

-While jsonl says:
+while jsonl says:

 > JSON allows encoding Unicode strings with only ASCII escape sequences, however those escapes will be hard to read when viewed in a text editor.
 The author of the JSON Lines file may choose to escape characters to work with plain ASCII files.